-An impairment loss is recognised in income statement if the carrying amount of an asset, or the cash-generating unit to which it belongs, exceeds its recoverable amount.
+An impairment loss is recognised in consolidated statement of comprehensive income if the carrying amount of an asset, or the cash-generating unit to which it belongs, exceeds its recoverable amount.
 Impairment losses recognised in respect of cash-generating units to reduce the carrying amount of the assets in the unit (or group of units) on a pro rata basis, except that the carrying value of an asset will not be reduced below its individual fair value less costs of disposal (if measurable) or value in use (if determinable).

 An impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount.
 A reversal of impairment losses is limited to the asset's carrying amount that would have been determined had no impairment loss been recognised in prior years.
-Reversals of impairment losses are credited to the income statement in the year in which the reversals are recognised.
+Reversals of impairment losses are credited to the consolidated statement of comprehensive income in the year in which the reversals are recognised.